MIKAEL GENBERG

 The Moonhouse

-A miniature red cottage, measuring approximately 8 × 10 × 12 cm, landed in Mare Frigoris and now rests permanently at lunar coordinates 60.44°N, 4.6°W.
+On 6 June 2025, a miniature red cottage measuring approximately 8 × 10 × 12 cm was placed in Mare Frigoris on the lunar surface at coordinates 60.44°N, 4.6°W.